CTA THE FIRST TERMINAL WORLDWIDE TO BE CERTIFIED WITH THE CTQS STANDARD

 Since the launch of CTQS (Container Terminal Quality System) in 2008, and the subsequent certification of the first terminal CTA in Hamburg, the Institute has been monitoring the effect of implementing the system.
 We now know that the system achieves two key objectives, firstly it is a tool to demonstrate 'Best in Class' status, secondly it acts as a continuous improvement tool which may be implemented at any terminal with, or without certification.

 CTA, already one of the most efficient terminals in the world, has seen enhancements in productivity and efficiency through the implementation of the CTQI and the use of the key performance indicators to identify and rectify bottlenecks and problem areas.
 These improvements have returned an on-going financial benefit to the terminal.
-We believe this benefit can be replicated elsewhere at other container terminals, and we refer to this program for continuous improvement as the Container Terminal Quality System.
+We believe this benefit can be replicated elsewhere at other container terminals, and we refer to this programme for continuous improvement as the Container Terminal Quality System.

 IMPLEMENTATION OF CTQS AT TOLLERORT